 Consistent with its strategic plan and mission, the Worcester Campus supports a highly productive and collaborative research enterprise with outstanding scientific resources and facilities.
-The Worcester Campus research community includes a Nobel Laureate, a Breakthrough Prize and Lasker award recipient, three members of the National Academy of Sciences, three members of the Institute of Medicine, one member of the Royal Society and seven Howard Hughes Medical Institute Investigators.
-The research enterprise at the Worcester campus is founded upon a world-class basic science research program with well-documented programmatic strengths in RNA biology, gene therapy, receptors and cell signaling, neurodegenerative diseases, cardiovascular diseases, diabetes, immunology and autoimmunity and infectious diseases.
+The Worcester Campus research community includes Nobel Laureate, Breakthrough Prize and Lasker award recipients, three members of the National Academy of Sciences, three members of the Institute of Medicine, one member of the Royal Society and seven Howard Hughes Medical Institute Investigators.
+The research enterprise at the Worcester Campus is founded upon a world-class basic science research program with well-documented programmatic strengths in RNA biology, gene therapy, receptors and cell signaling, neurodegenerative diseases, cardiovascular diseases, diabetes, immunology and autoimmunity and infectious diseases.